 A scholarship is a sum of money awarded to a student to be used for educational expenses while attending Union County College.
 Scholarships are available from a variety of sources including:

 New Jersey Student Tuition Assistance Reward Scholarship (NJ STARS)

 High school graduates who finish within the top 15 percent of their class and meet all other criteria are eligible for this award within two years of the year of graduation.
 Applicants must first apply for all need-based federal and merit based-state financial aid grants first, such as the Pell Grant, the Tuition Aid Grant (TAG), and Distinguished/Urban Scholars Award.
 After that, NJ STARS will cover the remaining balance of tuition.
 Those who qualify will have up to two years from the date of high school graduation to enroll and begin using the NJ STARS scholarship at Union County College.

 The amount of these state awards is determined by the NJ Higher Education Student Assistance Authority and is indicated on the official Student Eligibility Notice (SEN) sent to students by that agency.

 County of Union

-The Union County Board of Chosen Freeholders has established a “Freeholder Scholars Program” for Union County residents.
+The Union County Board of County Commissioners has established a “Commissioner Scholars Program” for Union County residents.
 The scholarship covers the cost of Union County College tuition and fees for entering or returning students who meet the following criteria.

 - Full-time enrollment status at Union County College (12 or more credits per semester)